shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “But what if we find something good in there?”

-“What if we find something horrible in there?
+“But what if we find something horrible in there?
 It smells like something *died* in there.”

 “Let’s find out!”